00I0/H-CEMM/README.md

 To get started with the H-CEMM project, follow these steps to set up your environment:

+0. **Have Python:**
+   Please have Python 3.12 installed.
+Having and IDE like PyCharm would make the next steps easier for you, although it is not strictly necessary.

 1. **Clone the Repository:**
    Ensure you have git installed and clone the project repository to your local machine using: